LR-Jenkins04/cs290_final_group50/README.md

 - **Weather Information:** Provides real-time weather data, including temperature, humidity, and wind speed.
 - **Search Functionality:** Users can search for the weather of any city around the world.
 - **Timezone Information:** Displays the local time of the searched city.
+- **Dynamic Background Art:** Dynamically displays the background art to match the weather in the searched location

 ## Technologies Used